 While it doesn’t have as many tactile elements as other toy mowers, it does have one big advantage: It really looks like the real thing.
 Based on an actual Husqvarna mower, it’s just been shrunk down for toddlers.
 Battery-operated lights and engine sounds add to the overall realistic effect.
 Also not ideal at offering balance assistance for new walkers.
 Recommended for ages 2-5 years old.

 3. Melissa & Doug Sunny Patch Snappy Turtle Mower

-While it doesn’t light up or make noise while you push it, Melissa & Dough’s happy turtle lawnmower is still an excellent option.
+While it doesn’t light up or make noise while you push it, this happy turtle lawnmower is still an excellent option.
 In addition to featuring sliding and clicking dials, a pull chain clicks as kids “rev” the engine.
 The turtle’s “shell” also opens to reveal a compartment for storing treasures.
 It also includes a plastic fuel can for gassing up.
 It’s also the sturdiest mower on our list, making it the better pick for toddlers who need some extra balance help.
 Recommended for ages 2-4 years.

 4. Lydaz Bubble Mower

 A play lawn mower with bubbles?
 Yes, please!
 When kids push this toy mower, a bubble machine spins and fills the air with bubbles.
 This particular model uses an electric motor to spin the wands.
 The batteries also power an on/off button with engine revving noises.
 Once the batteries are added, an adult just needs to add a bubble solution to the well.
 Kids control the wand’s motor with a button.Recommended for ages 18 months and up.